 Sugar Vendil is a composer, pianist, interdisciplinary artist and theatre maker.
 Her artistic practice is strongly rooted in rigorous discipline as a musician and gradually expanded into performance that integrates music, movement, and unconventional approaches to the piano.
-As a collaborative artist, Vendil has been commissioned for a variety of projects by visual artists, fashion designers, and choreographers.
 She is a proud second generation Filipinx American.

 Vendil has performed at a variety of venues, ranging from arts spaces such as BAM Fisher, Dixon Place, Knockdown Center’s Ready Room, National Sawdust, the New School’s Glassbox Theater, and Roulette; to galleries and spaces such as The Development Gallery, Milk Studios, Spring Studios, and others.

 Vendil is an advocate of the oxford comma, is obsessed with her cat Coco, and has an excellent memory.